andersondk7/akka_tutorial/README.md

 Have the supervisor catch the exception thrown by the worker and indicate to the sender that the message was not accepted.
 ## Step 5 -- simple actor state
 Augment the actor system from step 4 to keep track of how many successful and failed messages are handled by the worker.
 Include messages to get those counts back from the worker.
+## Step 5a -- become
+Augment the actor system from step 5 to keep track of how many sucessful and failed messages are handled by the worker.
+This time don't change mutable variables within the actor to track state, but change the behavior based on state.  (hint: use context.become to change the behavior of the actor based on changes in state, ie. successful or failed messages)
 ## Step 6 -- non-blocking
 Replace the action in the worker from step 5 to do a blocking call when a message is received.
 For this exercise, when a message is received, write the message contents to a file (rather than a database or web service for example) and return the number of bytes written.
 Also include a way to determine the total number of bytes written as well as then number of successful and failed messages handled.
 Do not write unknown messages to the file but do throw exception on an unknown message.
 Remember that actors should not block!
 You may want to consider creating a service to handle the blocking calls (ie. performs the call in a Future) and have the actor delegate to and respond from the service.
+## Step6 a -- non-blocking w/become
+Repeat step 6 but this time don't change mutable variables within the actor to track state, but change the behavior of the actor based on state.
+This is similar to step 5a but the changes are in the supervisor (where the state is held)